Paul Feyerabend: Xenophanes and the rise of rationalism

 In Farewell to Reason, Feyerabend criticizes Popper's claim that Xenophanes, who Feyerabend calls a "conceited bigmouth" with "considerable charm", was the first to engage in rational criticism in his arguments against anthropomorphic gods.
-According to Feyerabend, Xenophanes's theological writings can only constitute a criticism if the premises would be accepted by his opponents.
+According to Feyerabend, Xenophanes' theological writings can only constitute a criticism if the premises would be accepted by his opponents.
 Otherwise, Xenophanes is merely rejecting the Homeric gods.
-In the Iliad, and elsewhere, Feyerabend interprets Homer as accepting the view that universe is subdivided into parts with different laws and qualitative features and do not aggregate into a unified whole.
-This informs Homer's theology since there are can be no coherent knowledge of the whole of the universe, only detailed understandings of isolated parts of the universe.
-Feyerabend further argues that some thinkers who came after Xenophanes, such as Aeschylus and Sophocles, also rejected Xenophanes premise that the gods cannot be anthropomorphic.
+In the Iliad, and elsewhere, Feyerabend interprets Homer as accepting the view that the universe is subdivided into parts with different laws and qualitative features that do not aggregate into a unified whole.
+This informs Homer's theology since there can be no coherent knowledge of the whole of the universe, only detailed understandings of isolated parts of the universe.
+Feyerabend further argues that some thinkers who came after Xenophanes, such as Aeschylus and Sophocles, also rejected Xenophanes' premise that the gods cannot be anthropomorphic.
 Additionally, Xenophanes represents the beginning of a tyrannical ideology which enforces 'truth' and 'morality' upon all as if there was a single universe that could be captured in a single worldview.

-Feyerabend also criticizes Xenophanes's pretensions to have developed a conception of God that has no human features, arguing that Xenophanes's God still engages in human activities (such as thinking or hearing).
-Moreover, he argues that Xenophanes God more resembles a monster as it becomes detached from human affairs and is therefore more morally problematic than the Homeric gods.
+Feyerabend also criticizes Xenophanes' pretensions to have developed a conception of God that has no human features, arguing that Xenophanes' God still engages in human activities (such as thinking or hearing).
+Moreover, he argues that Xenophanes' God resembles a monster as it becomes more detached from human affairs and is therefore more morally problematic than the Homeric gods.

 Influence

 In philosophy

-While the immediate academic reception of Feyerabend's most read text, Against Method, was largely negative Feyerabend is often recognized today as one of the most influential philosophers of science.
+While the immediate academic reception of Feyerabend's most read text, Against Method, was largely negative, Feyerabend is recognized today as one of the most influential philosophers of science of the 20th Century.
 Feyerabend's arguments against a universal method have become largely accepted, and are often taken for granted by many philosophers of science in the 21st century.
 His arguments for pluralism moved the topic into the mainstream and his use of historical case studies were influential in the development of the History and Philosophy of Science (HPS) as an independent discipline.
 His arguments against reductionism were also influential on John Dupré, Cliff Hooker, and Alan Chalmers.
-He was also one of the intellectual forefathers of social constructivism and science and technology studies, although he participated little in either field during his lifetime.
+He was also one of the intellectual precursors of social constructivism and science and technology studies, although he participated little in either field during his lifetime.